 During normal work hours, all construction vehicles and equipment will be inspected daily for petroleum or hazardous substance leaks (e.g., oil, hydraulic fluid, transmission fluid, lubricants, or brake fluid).
 All hoses, fittings, and other connections will be inspected daily during normal work hours, for signs of wear and tear.
 Any equipment observed to be leaking will be contained and repaired or removed.
-If the equipment cannot be repaired or removed immediately, secondary containment will be placed under the equipment to prevent the leaking petroleum or hazardous substances, or improperly stored substances may trigger the issuance of a stop-work notice in the immediate area, as well as appropriate reporting procedures, until the situation is resolved, including the removal of any soil impacted by the leaked and/or spilled petroleum or hazardous substance, and the appropriate field measures are implemented to avoid future releases.
+If the equipment cannot be repaired or removed immediately, secondary containment will be placed under the equipment to prevent the leaking petroleum or hazardous substance from being released to the ground.
+Any observation of spills, leaking petroleum or hazardous substances, or improperly stored substances may trigger the issuance of a stop-work notice in the immediate area, as well as appropriate reporting procedures, until the situation is resolved, including the removal of any soil impacted by the leaked and/or spilled petroleum or hazardous substance, and the appropriate field measures are implemented to avoid future releases.